-Here are a few of the questions we are regularly asked by our clients
+Here are some of the questions we are regularly asked by our clients about Wills

 Without a valid Will in place when you die, your estate will pass by a strict set of rules called the intestacy rules.